Jeep Liberty owners have reported 38 problems related to side/rear glass (under the visibility category).

 2006 Jeep Liberty.
 Consumer writes in regards to defective window parts installed in vehicle.
 The consumer stated the window has been replaced five times within the last four months, in addition, to the previous 11-12 replacements in 2007.
 The consumer stated using the same defective parts was not going to fix the problem.
 Also, when the windows were down, there was a thumping and wind noise, that was unbearable.
 The consumer stated things were stolen out of his vehicle, because the windows would not go up.
 Also there was a noise coming from the rear of the vehicle and the doors would vibrate when the windows were down.
-It was Tuesday, January 1, 2013 when this side/rear glass issue happened.

 See all problems of the 2006 Jeep Liberty.

-Consumer owns a 2006 Jeep Liberty 4x4.
+The contact owns a 2006 Jeep Liberty 4x4.
 The contact stated that vehicle would surge forward when shifting into any gear and the vehicle would also loose power abnormally.
 The egr (exhaust gas recirculation) valve melted, causing a burning smell to release into the vehicle.
 In addition, the gear shifter would shift out of park independently, causing the vehicle to roll away.
 The contact also stated that the rear passenger side door handle became defective, making it impossible to open the vehicle door from the interior of the vehicle and the abs, esp and traction control lights were illuminated on the instrument panel.
 Neither the dealer nor the manufacturer were notified of the failures.
 The vehicle was repaired.
 The failure mileage was 20,000 and the current mileage was 101,000. . . . .
 Updated 06/18/12 the consumer also stated there was a problem with the control arm on the vehicle and because of the widespread problem a recall as issued.
 The consumer was then informed the recall was old, and her VIN was not included.
 The vehicle would loose power suddenly after driving forward, the windows would make a dragging noise, even though the dealer replace, the wheel speed sensor was replaced, the interior door handle on the passenger side was inoperative.
 The check engine light illuminated several times.
 Updated 06/22/12 updated 6/25/12 updated 06/29/12.
-This problem occurred on Tue., Mar.
-6, 2012.

 See all problems of the 2004 Jeep Liberty.